|September 12 2017

 Effective Client and Family Engagement Workshop with Scott Meyer

 On Tuesday, September 12, 2017, the NH Coalition to End Homelessness will host a one-day training on Effective Client and Family Engagement: Working With Resistive Clients.
-This training will provide all participants with the necessary tools to improve their emotional response as they impact work with clients and family contacts.
+This training will provide all participants with the necessary tools to improve their emotional response as they work with clients and family contacts.

 To register, please click the “Add to Cart” button.
 Space is limited, so register today!